$L^2$-Serre duality on singular complex spaces and rational singularities: Topological Serre duality for -operators

+Note that the cohomology groups defined in Section \ref{ssec:complexes}, $H^{p,q}_{w/s,loc/cpt}(\Omega,F)$ are Hausdorff, i.e., separated, if and only if the corresponding $\dq$-operator has closed range on $\Omega$.

-In view of duality statements, we have to face the problem that these cohomologies may not be Hausdorff, so we need also the Hausdorff cohomologies defined by the quotient spaces $\ker \dq_{w/s} / \overline{\Im \dq_{w/s}}$, carrying the quotient topology.
-We denote these spaces by
+In view of duality statements, we need to work with the associated separated cohomology groups which are obtained by taking the quotient spaces by $\o{\{0\}}$, i.e, considering the quotient spaces $\ker \dq_{w/s} / \overline{\Im \dq_{w/s}}$.
+We call these the separated cohomology groups, denoted by